-In 2016 and again in 2017 the same decision was made to suspend the planned increase for September 2016 and 2017, maintaining the current level of charges.
+In 2016 the same decision was made to suspend the planned increase for September 2016, maintaining the current level of charges.
 This would not reduce the subsidy but maintain the current position.
 The costs charged to all students using contracted services would remain equal.
+This decision was also agreed for 2017 and 2018.